isabella232/magento-learn.en/help/free-video-library/2-ways-to-install-magento.md

 ---
 title: 2 Ways to Install Magento
 Description: In this short video, we will demonstrate 2 different ways to install Magento.
-feature: Landing Pages
+feature: Video Pages
-topics:
+topics: documents
-kt: 100000
+kt: 5566
-doc-type: feature video
+doc-type: feature-video
 activity: use
-team: DOC
+team: MagentoU
 ---
 # 2 Ways to Install Magento